 - Weight Capacity: 325 pounds

 While it may not look like much of a surfer, the Ocean Kayak Frenzy is designed to handle a range of conditions, including the surf, if the waves aren’t too big.
 It can be an affordable choice if you’re looking for versatility, especially if you also want to have a stable vessel for flatwater too.

-Ocean Kayak Frenzy Surfing
+Video: Ocean Kayak Frenzy Surfing

 Sea kayaks are traditionally not intended to be used for surfing, as they are often longer and narrower than recreational or whitewater vessels.
 They also usually have plenty of storage options so you can load up your gear for several days away.

 But, depending on your sea kayak, it may be possible to use it for surfing.
 Because of the long and narrow design of a sea kayak, this could be a benefit when it comes to speed, particularly on smaller waves.

 - Weight Capacity: 275 pounds

 The Dagger Stratos is a 14 foot 6 inch sea kayak designed to work well in a range of conditions, from flatwater and rivers to surf.
 It has enough rocker to allow you to surf the waves and sharp edges to carve, as well as a low profile padded seat for added comfort and movement.